shubhamkaushal765/qosf_excercises/README.md

 | ![](images/qaoa_gg6_s50.jpg) | ![](images/qaoa_pd_s50.jpg) | ![](images/qaoa_gg6_s50_sol.jpg) |

 ## Usage

 - **Installation**:
     ```bash
     pip install -r requirements.txt
     ```
+> - scipy==1.12.0 is a hard dependency.
+Any other version of scipy does not work.
+> - To resolve any other dependency issue, uninstall `pulser` and install it again at last.

 - **Configuration**: Modify the `config.yml` file to specify the parameters for the QAOA solver.
 The configuration file includes settings such as the number of nodes, edge probabilities, QAOA type, layer depth, and simulator.